rickhagwal/rickhagwal.github.io/index.md

 ### Introduction

-Data Science and Machine Learning enthusiast, with hands-on experience collecting, analyzing and interpreting large datasets, leveraging machine learning models to uncover insights and drive business growth, with a demonstrated history of working across multiple industries- Retail, Logistics and Supply Chain, IT Technical, and possess an extensive analytical skills, with past expertise building ML models in different domains such as- Natural Language Processing, Time-series Forecasting, Video/ Image Classification, Object detection, Face Recognition, Semantics Analysis, Recommendation System.
+Actively seeking Data Science and Machine Learning roles, with hands-on experience collecting, cleaning, analyzing and interpreting large datasets, leveraging machine learning models to uncover insights and drive business growth, with a demonstrated history of working across multiple industries- Retail, Logistics and Supply Chain, IT Technical, Education and possess an extensive analytical skills, with past expertise building ML models in different domains such as- Natural Language Processing, Computer Vision, Time-series Forecasting, Recommender System etc.

-Former "Data Science Intern" at "The Wine Group", along with prior 4+ years of experience as a "Software Developer" in technologies such as- Java, Python, JavaScript, SQL.
+5+ years of experience as a "Data Scientist" in technologies such as- Python, R, SQL, Java.

-I just graduated from California State University, East Bay (May 2020), where, I was engaged in learning and applying Advanced Machine Learning and Deep Learning algorithms in the real-world environment, via variant academic projects each semester, to better utilize the potential that data holds in real.
+I graduated in "MS in Computer Science" from "California State University, East Bay" (May 2020), Hayward, CA, where, I was engaged in learning and applying Advanced Machine Learning and Deep Learning algorithms in the real-world environment, via variant academic projects each semester, to better utilize the potential that data holds in real.
+Prior to that, I hold Bachelor's degree in Computer Science from "Rajasthan Technical University" (June 2014), India .

 I am currently on F1 Visa and authorized to work in OPT without sponsorship till August 2023.